mar9000/ecmascript4mps/implementation.md

 # Implementation

 ECMAScript4MPS is developed using https://tc39.es/ecma262/ documentation as reference, or one of its preceding version.
-In particular the *structure* aspect come from the syntax highlighted into the *ECMAScrpt Language:...* chapters.
+In particular the *structure* aspect comes from the syntax highlighted into the *ECMAScrpt Language:...* chapters.

 ## Production parameters